MaterializeInc/materialize/doc/developer/design/20230209_invalid_accumulations.md

 A **sixth alternative** is to first ensure that a negative number observed in the output from a sum of `uint8` values results in a query-level error, instead of resulting in a negative result being returned to the user.
 This alternative has the same weakness of the first alternative above: combination of a negative number with other query expressions may lead to the error not manifesting for the query.
 Another disadvantage of this alternative is that it is not a solution uniformly applicable to all unsigned integer types, since as discussed above not all of their sums result in `numeric`.
 Changing this behavior would have unfortunate implications for backwards compatibility.

+### Source-level solutions

+A **seventh alternative** is to include checks for the multiset property at the sources, with appropriate measures to surface errors to users when source data violates this constraint.
+This could be done, e.g., by a design where source data is consolidated to incrementally update a full snapshot of the data at every frontier advancement, followed by an (incremental) test of whether the multiset property has been violated.
+Only data passing such a test would be fed into a subsequent dataflow computation.
+Such a design would need to be applied redundantly to introspection sources as well as to persist.
+While attractive from the correctness perspective, consolidation prior to processing has unknown processing latency implications.
+Additionally, it might require either large memory requirements or a possibility to store the incrementally maintained data snapshot out-of-core.
+A concrete design that fulfills all of these goals is not yet available at the time of writing.

 ### Decision Criteria

 In summary, when considering the various alternatives above, the following decision criteria emerged as part of the discussions: